 One of my bible teachers taught me how to spot this method through this analogy:

-Imagine that 100s of years after your death your writings are discovered on this archaic device called a “blog.”
+Imagine that 100s of years after your death someone discovers your writings on this archaic device called a “blog.”

-Future folks are amazed at your wisdom and common sense insights — now missing from their post-post-post-modern culture.
-They begin reading your blog as a companion to scripture, using your explanations to help them understand ancient culture, and holding you up as their exemplar.
+These future folks are amazed at your wisdom and common sense insights — now missing from their post-post-post-modern culture.
+They read your blog as a companion to scripture, using your explanations to help them understand ancient culture, and holding you up as their exemplar.
 In effect, you become the posthumous founder of a new religion.

 In one of your writings, you addressed a friend on the brink of disaster.
 Fearing she was making a serious mistake with disastrous consequences, you wrote to her, “I urge you to think twice before you take any action.”